ChrisSantosLang/redscience/docs/source/releases/gui.rst

   Shown as of :doc:`introspection` Version (to anticipate the evolution of the page)

+* The name of the player with the current tuurn displays in the upper right along with the form of augmentation ("Moving" if not augmented).
 * Recommendations by an augmenter (and spaces cited in justification) are highlighted in blue.
 Exclusive spaces have a diagonal pattern in the color(s) to which they are exclusive.
 Locked spaces are covered with a grid; sticky spaces are coverd with dots; cloaked spaces are hovered with a haze.
+If the augmentation is “Reviewing” or “Debating” and the augmenting AI predicts probabilities, then those scores display over each legal "To" for the active move.
 * The avatars and assigned colors of the other players are shown in order of play (next player first).
 If there are no invisible spaces, then also display the total count of each other player’s